-The specific time frame will be determined by the skin’s state and the tattoo’s recovery.
+You will determine the specific time frame by the skin’s state and the tattoo’s recovery.
 The way that each person’s skin heals varies so keep an eye out for signals that your tattoo is recovering properly.
 When switching to lotion, be sure you pick one without any fragrances.

 What Motivates The Use Of Aquaphor On Tattoos?